Shastri-Lab/lightlab/lightlab/equipment/lab_instruments/EMCORE_microITLA_server/README.md

 # PurePhotonics Laser Guide

 ## Overview
 The lasers from PurePhotonics are USB devices that are run using a Raspberry Pi as a host computer.
 The lightlab driver `lightlab.equipment.lab_instruments.EMCORE_microITLA_LS` is the main driver that users should interact with to control the lasers.
-All the Raspberry Pis are set up to automatically run the server script `lightlab.equipment.lab_instruments.EMCORE_microITLA_LS_server` as a Linux service that runs on boot; this script interfaces with all the laser modules connected via USB and handles communication with the user's commands sent using the main lightlab driver.
+All the Raspberry Pis are set up to automatically run the server script `lightlab/equipment/lab_instruments/EMCORE_microITLA_LS_server/EMCORE_microITLA_LS_server.py` as a Linux service that executes when the Pi boots up; this script interfaces with all the laser modules connected via USB and handles communication with the user's commands sent using the main lightlab driver.

 ### Driver Instructions
 For day to day use, you should not need to interact with the Raspberry Pi.
 You need only use the driver commands in your experiment's Jupyter Notebook.
 An example of the basic functionality of the lasers is shown in the following snippet: